paladin-t/b8/docs/manual.md

 | "<udp://127.0.0.1:12000" | As server, listens from local host port 12000 via UDP |
 | "tcp://12000" | As server, listens from port 12000 via TCP |

-The callback of received event is an invokable that accepts two parameters respectively represent for the data has just received, and the remote adress in string.
+The callback of received event is an invokable that accepts two parameters respectively represent for the data has been just received, and the remote adress in string.
 Eg. `LAMBDA (msg, addr) ()`.
 The type of the first parameter is determined by the "data_type" option.

 The callback of connection established is an invokable that accepts a parameter represents for the remote address in string; nil for failure for outcoming connection.
 Eg. `LAMBDA (addr) ()`.
-It's invoked when either incoming or outcoming connection established; ignored by UDP.
+It's invoked when either incoming or outcoming connection established; this is ignored by UDP.

 The callback of disconnected is an invokable that accepts a parameter represents for the remote address in string.
 Eg. `LAMBDA (addr) ()`.
-It's invoked when either incoming or outcoming connection disconnected; ignored by UDP.
+It's invoked when either incoming or outcoming connection disconnected; this is ignored by UDP.

 * `Net.SEND(d)`: sends data via network
-	* `b`: can be data of one in string, bytes or JSON types
+	* `b`: can be data in string, bytes or JSON type
-* `Net.BROADCAST(d, e = FALSE)`: broadcasts data to all connections, cannot be used with UDP network
+* `Net.BROADCAST(d, e = FALSE)`: broadcasts data to all connections, cannot be used with UDP instance
-	* `b`: can be data of one in string, bytes or JSON types
+	* `b`: can be data in string, bytes or JSON type
-	* `e`: true for excluding the current receiving connection, if this function is called in a received callback
+	* `e`: true for excluding the current receiving connection, when this function is called in a received callback

-* `Net.GET(k)`: gets an option value
+* `Net.GET(k)`: gets an option value with a specific key
 	* returns option string
 * `Net.SET(k, v)`: sets an option with a specific key and value, the options will be cleared after closing a network; set any options before opening
 	* `k`: the option key as string, see following table for details